 This friendly shop stocks anything from comics to historical books to romantic fiction in Prague.
 Luxor stocks a large selection of English best-seller novels translated from Czech on the lower ground floor.

-If you book lover and think that what to buy in Prague? then come to this place without any hesitation.
+If you book lover and think about what to buy in Prague? then come to this place without any hesitation.

 More Details